Ant-Grand/Grand/README.txt

 The filter element is used to apply filter on the full graph.
 The filter element accepts the following attributes:

-  name  	filter's name.
-Can be one of isolatednode, fromnode, tonode, missingnode or connect, mandatory.
+  name      filter name.
+Can be one of isolatednode, missingnode,
+            fromnode, tonode, connected or prefixed; mandatory.

-  node	 	a node's name.
-Depending of the selected filter, this attribute can have different meanings and can or cannot be mandatory.
+  node      node name.
+Depending of the selected filter, this attribute
+            can have different meanings and may or may not be mandatory.

 Isolated node
     Removes isolated nodes (i.e.: nodes with no links) from the graph.
 The node attribute is not used by this filter.

 Missing node
-    Removes nodes created when a link make reference to a non existing one.
+    Removes nodes created when a link make reference to a nonexistent one.
     The node attribute is not used by this filter.

 From node
-    Keeps only a selected node a the nodes it depends upon.
+    Keeps only a selected node and the nodes it depends upon.
 The node parameter is the name of the node to start from.

 To node
-    Keeps only a selected node a the nodes depending upon it.
+    Keeps only a selected node and the nodes depending upon it.
 The node parameter is the name of the node to start from.

-Connect
+Connected
-    Keeps only a selected node all the nodes connected to it.
+    Keeps only a selected node and the nodes connected to it.
 The node parameter is the name of the node to start from.

+Prefixed
+    Removes prefixed nodes created by <import/> in Ant 1.8+ that may clutter the graph.
+The node attribute is not used by this filter.

 Examples